 Exploit changes (opportunities) or defend against them (threats) better than the competitors.

-- Reveal direction of change within the targeted industry sector and business environment – near, short and long term.
+- Reveal the direction of change within the targeted industry sector and business environment – near, short, and long term.

 - Avoid investing in initiatives and commencing projects likely to fail, for reasons beyond the organization’s control.

-- Break free of unconscious assumptions upon launching new products or entering market (domestic and foreign).
+- Break free of unconscious assumptions upon launching new products or entering the market (domestic and foreign).